charleymroberts/vx-website/README.md

 Event organisers who are considering booking the band:
 - To hear the band's music, find out which other events they have previously performed at, and find their contact details

-Event organisers Who have already booked the band:
+Event organisers who have already booked the band:
 - To access information needed for their event (biog, hi res photo and tech spec)

 ---